kidwizard42/consent-manager-ui/README.md

 ## what is this app?
     - This app is similar to a cookie banner that pops up.
-Its to ask users their tracking preferences.
-    - you can find the online version of my work [here](https://strong-genie-e06688.netlify.app/)
+Its to ask users their tracking preferences. you can find the online version of my work [here](https://strong-genie-e06688.netlify.app/)
-    - you can find the online version of my work (here)[https://strong-genie-e06688.netlify.app/]

 ## Things I want attention drawn to
     - Built from scratch.
 No outside components used like MUI (company bonus challenge)